 How many offers will the College make?

-The College will make a maximum of two offers per applicant.
+The College will make a maximum of two offers per applicant (in high demand areas only one offer will be made).
 Those who apply for more than two programmes should contact the Admissions Office to indicate their preferred choice(s).

 Does the College conduct interviews?